filewatcher/filewatcher/README.md

       end
     end

-When a file is renamed it is detected as a deletion and a file addition.
+When a file is renamed it is detected as a deletion followed by a file addition.

 To check for changes more often than the default once every second: